-BRIGHT FUTURES — Numerous Nederland choir students rank No. 1 in All-Region showing - Port Arthur News
+BRIGHT FUTURES — Numerous Nederland High choir students rank No. 1 in All-Region showing - Port Arthur News

 “These kids are amazing,” Strawther said.
 “Of course they have been trained well through a fantastic choir and music program at Nederland High School.
 They have had a lot of success.
 They’ve had several students participate in the All State Choir over the years.
 They are very well known in the community by their choir performances and through the pop group, Ned and Company.”

 There are eight voice parts that compete in the All-Region High School Choir Competition.
-This year the NHS Choir managed to have a student rank #1 in seven out of the eight sections.
+This year the NHS Choir managed to have a student rank No. 1 in seven out of the eight sections.

-As a 17-year veteran teacher, Strawther described the accomplishment as incredible and very rare.
+As a 17-year veteran teacher, Strawther described the accomplishment as incredible and rare.

 Students that ranked No. 1 in their voice parts include: